UWCS/rs118/src/raytracer.md

 Now we have rays, we can finally trace some.
 The basic concept is that the ray tracer casts rays from a "camera" and through each pixel, calculating the colour of each pixel.
 Like light, but in reverse.
 We'll start with a simple camera defined with a few basic parameters, and a `ray::colour` function that computes the colour of a ray.

 Our basic image will use a 16:9 aspect ratio, because it's common, and because with a square image its easy to introduce bugs by accidentally transposing `x` and `y`.
 We'll also set up a virtual viewport that our rays will pass through into our scene, that will be two units wide and one unit away from the camera.
 The camera will be at $(0, 0, 0)$, with the `y` axis going up and `x` to the left.
 To respect the convention of a right handed coordinate system, into the screen is the negative z-axis.
-We will traverse the screen from the upper left hand corner, and use two offset vectors $\textbf u$ and $\textbf v$ along the screen sides to move the ray across the screen.
+We will traverse the screen from the upper left hand corner, and use two offset vectors $\mathbf u$ and $\mathbf v$ along the screen sides to move the ray across the screen.

 ![](https://raytracing.github.io/images/fig-1.03-cam-geom.jpg)

 - Define your aspect ratio as `16/9`, your width as 400, and your height accordingly.
 - The viewport height should be `2.0`, and width should be set accordingly in line with the aspect ratio.
 - The focal length should be `1.0`
-- Looking at the diagram above, we can see that the top left corner lies at $\textbf O - \textbf x /2 + \textbf y/2 - \textbf f$
+- Looking at the diagram above, we can see that the top left corner lies at $\mathbf O - \mathbf x /2 + \mathbf y/2 - \mathbf f$
-  - $\textbf x$ and $\textbf y$ are your image height and width vectors
+  - $\mathbf x$ and $\mathbf y$ are your image height and width vectors
-  - $\textbf f$ is your focal length vector
+  - $\mathbf f$ is your focal length vector

 Write a `colour(&Ray) -> Colour` function that just always returns `v!(0, 1.0, 0)` for now, we'll add a nice pattern later.
 Update your loop in your `main` function to calculate the direction vector of the ray to cast on each iteration based on `i` and `j`, and then create a ray starting at the origin and going into the pixel.
 You can do this by scaling your pixel coordinate from 0 to 1, and then multiplying by your height and width vectors.
 Colour your ray and save the pixel value to the buffer calling `Vec3::to_rgb` to convert your colour from 0-1 from 0-255.